 Information about the designated borrower service and authorization form is available at: Borrowing Library Materials: Designated borrower.

 Yes, during Food for Fines campaigns.
 The campaigns usually occur at the end of the semester and last for 3 weeks.
 You may pay fines with food items - $2 of fines per food item to a maximum of $30 each campaign.
 Only non perishable food items are accepted although other non perishable household items such as toothpaste will also be accepted.

 Yes.
 Cite yourself as you would any other publication.
 The same rules for in-text citations and reference list citations apply.

 If there are co-authors involved, you need written permission (email or letter) from your co-authors to include the article in your thesis.

 If you wish to use articles you have already published in a journal, you may need to check your copyright permissions.
 Copyright information can be found in your agreement with the journal, on the journal's website, or by phoning the journal directly.

 The Student Learning Commons (SLC) is mandated to serve currently enrolled SFU students.
 We have many online writing and learning resources on our web site which may be of interest and use to other students.

 Most library databases, web-based books, electronic journals and other e-resources can be accessed from off campus by:

 - current students,

-- students taking a semester off who have purchased the extended privileges card,
+- Undergraduate students taking a semester off

 - Fraser International College students.